GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

 PWAs have come a long way since their introduction in 2015.
 In the context of [Project Fugu 🐡](/fugu-status), Chrome is working on closing the last remaining gaps.
-By following even only some of the pieces of advice in this article, you can reach that holy grail app-like native feeling and make your users forget that they are dealing with "just a website", because, honestly, most of them do not care how your app is built (and why should they?), as long as it feels like a *real* app.
+By following even only some of the pieces of advice in this article, you can piece by piece get closer to that app-like native feeling and make your users forget that they are dealing with "just a website", because, honestly, most of them do not care how your app is built (and why should they?), as long as it feels like a *real* app.